 Full-time faculty

 Lindsay Zetter Lucas, RAD RTS: Owner, Artistic Director began dancing with Eileen Razzetti and ABSA at five, completing RAD exams through Advanced 1.
-Growing up she performed locally, attended a variety of prestigious summer intensives, and trained under a teacher from School of American Ballet.
-A choreographer at heart, she led dance teams throughout high school and college.
-She graduated in 2011 with a B.S. in Arts Management through Indiana University, earned her RAD Registered Teaching Status in 2012 and immediately began teaching and choreographing for ABSA.
-As the performance director, she is the choreographer, set designer, and stage manager for every show.
-She formed a successful Junior Company within ABSA that provided additional performance opportunities, including collaborations with the Annapolis Opera, dinner theater shows, and winter showcases.
-She has worked as a choreographer for the The Colonial Players, Annapolis Summer Garden Theatre and The Gilman School, and was the dance instructor and choreographer at The Key School from 2015-2024.
+She graduated in 2011 with a B.S. in Arts Management with a concentration in Dance through Indiana University, earned her RAD Registered Teaching Status in 2012 and immediately began teaching and choreographing for ABSA.
+She formed a successful Junior Company providing additional performance opportunities for participating students, including collaborations with the Annapolis Opera, dinner theater shows, and winter showcases.
+She has worked as a choreographer for the The Colonial Players, Annapolis Summer Garden Theatre, Compass Rose Theatre, The Gilman School, and was the dance instructor and choreographer at The Key School from 2015-2024.
+She became Owner and Artistic Director of ABSA in 2023 and continues to choreograph, set design, and stage manage for the mini Nutcracker in December, as well as the full-length ballets created for the annual spring recitals.

 Substitutes and Choreography consultants